john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 A **constructor** essentially initializes an object in the same way that ```function Car(make)...``` does.

 ------
+### To add a property, add it to the constructor.
 ------
 Now there are different ways to define properties and methods when using classes.
 For properties, they would go inside the constructor.
-However, methods would go in the body of the class.
 ```JavaScript
   class Car {
     constructor(make) {                 // constructor with "make" parameter.